Let Students Choose Alternative Assessments and Watch their Creativity Bloom

 - Synthesizing information: Students accustomed to multiple-choice or fill-in-the-blank tests often get hyper-focused on knowing the right answers.
 Yet some struggle at connecting the dots, applying concepts they’ve learned and articulating their thoughts and opinions on a subject.
 Let’s say those get-it-right-obsessed students are in your history class.
 You give them these options for their summative assessment: Write a diary as a historical figure, design a scrapbook from that time period, or create a soundtrack explaining how each song connects to key events from that time period.
 Suddenly there is no right answer.
 Students have to dive into what they’ve learned and make sense of it all — in an innovative and in-depth way.

-How you can benefit from giving your students options
+How you can benefit from giving your students alternative assessments

 At first glance, providing a menu of choices for a summative assessment might seem like little more than extra chores, but it can actually help improve your teaching practice by: